VenRaaS/elk/README.md

 # Introduction

-This project consists of the source and configuration of Elasticsearch, Logstash and Kibana
+This project consists of the source and configuration of Elasticsearch, Logstash and Kibana.